Dandelion Racing

-Early years (1993-1998)
+Early years (1993–1998)

 The team made a small sponsor contract with NTT Docomo in 1993.
 It made a way to enter the Japanese local racing series.
 The team ran in the All-Japan Formula Three Championship (1993 and 1994 seasons) and Japanese Touring Car Championship (1995, 1996, 1997, and 1998), and suffered from poor results through the 1990s.

 The relationship with NTT Docomo will continue to date, though there is no capital ties.

-Formula Nippon/Super Formula (1999- )
+Formula Nippon/Super Formula (1999–)

 In 1999, the team switched from the defunct JTCC to Formula Nippon as a Honda engine user.
 Though the team continuously suffered from poor result at first, the fortune was changed in the 2002 season when Richard Lyons scored team's first point-finish in the series with finishing 2nd at the SUGO round.

 In the 2003 season, Lyons won the Suzuka round in July.
 It was also the first race win for the team.
 In the 2004 season, Lyons became the drivers' champion of the series and the team finished as 3rd in the teams' championship.
 During the following years, the team came to leave steady results.
 In 2012, the last season of Formula Nippon, the team became the teams' champion of the series with beating TOM'S at the final round of the season.

+Nobuharu Matsushita returned to Japan after two seasons in the GP2 Series and one season in the FIA Formula 2 Championship, joining the team.
+He takes the seat of Takuya Izawa, who moved to Nakajima Racing.
+2018 champion Naoki Yamamoto moves to the team in 2019 after eight seasons driving for Team Mugen.
+He is joined by Nirei Fukuzumi, who completed a partial season with Mugen in 2018 alongside FIA Formula 2.
+Nobuharu Matsushita leaves Team Dandelion after a single season, returning to Formula 2 with Carlin.
+Yamamoto won his title in 2020, and the teams title in 2019.
+Yamamoto only stayed with the team for 2 seasons, and he replaced by Tadasuke Makino.
+Fukuzumi clinched runners up in 2021, then he replaced by Rookie champion Hiroki Otsu for 2022.
+Otsu then replaced by Kakunoshin Ohta.